How to write a personal statement for university

-In the 'Your personal statement' section at the UCAS website, you are given a brief introduction to personal statements, and then a list of links to other sections to help you write your statement.
+In the 'Your personal statement' section at the UCAS website, you are given a brief introduction to personal statements, and then a set of advice on how you should go about writing it.

 Many universities don't interview applicants, so the only information they have about you is on your UCAS form.

-A majority of the UCAS form contains your details - the bits the universities are interested in are your grades, your references and your personal statement.
+A majority of the application form contains your details - the bits the universities are interested in are your grades, your references and your personal statement.

 The personal statement is the only part you really have full control over, so this is your chance to present a good image to the admissions tutor, even if your grades don't really seem to reflect this.